 - Remove and enjoy!

-You really don’t need a special reason to make a Southern pie recipe but around here, it’s top of the request list for Thanksgiving AND Christmas dinners.
+You really don’t need a special reason to make a Southern pie recipe but around here, it’s top of the request list for Thanksgiving dinners.
 It simply wouldn’t be the holidays without this sweet dessert of Thanksgiving pie!
 Since it’s such a unique treat, this amazingly easy pecan pie recipe would make a wonderful gift to someone you care about.
 I mean, who wouldn’t love to receive a homemade pecan pie from your kitchen?!

 I failed to mention that I used that heaping Tablespoon of pecans when mixing the recipe, but I also add a few bigger pieces on the very top before placing in the oven (notice the image) for a prettier presentation.
 This can be at your own discretion and totally optional.

 Hey, maybe I should make several and sell them to my local friends on Christmas Eve.
 Nah, they’ll want the joy of making their own since it’s so incredibly easy.
 You could share my easy Thanksgiving dessert with your friends and family and let them try their hand at it as well!

 This is our favorite gluten free pie crust that we’ve used many times.
 We have enjoyed the graham cracker crust but there is also a ginger snap one for something new!
 Here’s the best pie dish.

 ––> Follow along daily on Facebook & Instagram. <—–

 31 days of delicious and easy recipes